Thairo Estrada Preview, Player Props: Giants vs. Padres

 Padres Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Padres pitching staff ranks 11th in MLB.
+- The Padres pitching staff ranks 10th in the league with a collective nine strikeouts per nine innings.

-- The Padres have a 3.89 team ERA that ranks sixth among all league pitching staffs.
+- The Padres have a 3.88 team ERA that ranks sixth across all MLB pitching staffs.

-- Padres pitchers combine to give up 149 home runs (1.1 per game), the 10th-fewest in the league.
+- The Padres give up the ninth-fewest home runs in baseball (150 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.